16 Days Easy Trek Guide For Mount Everest Base Camp Itinerary From Kathmandu, Capital City of Nepal

 Enjoy the opportunity to observe a typical Sherpa village and have lunch with the locals!
 The intrepid can challenge a short walk to the Pangboche Monastery, one of the oldest in the region.
 Your afternoon hike will be difficult as the landscape gives way to dry and deserted mountains and walks towards Dingboche.
 If there is snow in winter, you can also use the route through Debouche and Tengboche.

 You can see the current of the distant side cross running directly over the bridge with a prayer wheel driven by water.
 The road leads through Buddhist paintings and some very spotted Manis, now you are in Somare (4010 m).

 The trail passes through a tall and wide grassland in Orsho, an area of yak grass with two isolated cabins.
-The road is divided and you take a lower road to Imja Khola to Dingboche.
+The road is divided and you take a lower road from Imja Khola to Dingboche.
 It is located at an altitude of (4,410 m).
-Dingboche is a famous stop for hikers and climbers that are heading to Mount Everest, Ama Dablam or Imja Tse.
+Dingboche is a famous stop for hikers and climbers that are heading to Mount Everest, Ama Dablam, or Imja Tse.